carlsonp/kort/README.md

 ### Install

+Install [MongoDB](https://www.mongodb.com/) or provide a connection to an existing server by editing the `server/db.js` file.

 Run `npm install` on the commandline.
 This will install the dependencies.

 Run `node app.js` from the main directory.
 This will start the NodeJS server